-This week in August 2013, the U.S. government cleared the way for the legalization of marijuana in the country, as the Justice Department stated in a press release that it was not going to enforce federal law prohibiting the drug's use in states that were launching recreational cannabis programs at the time.
-Ten years down the line, half of Americans live in states where marijuana is legal and another 80 million have access to medical marijuana.
-This means that almost three quarters of U.S. residents live in a state with some sort of legal weed.
+In August 2013, the Justice Department stated in a press release that it was not going to enforce federal law prohibiting the cannabis use in states that were launching recreational cannabis programs at the time, clearing the way for state-by-state marijuana legalization in the United States.
+Approximately 12 years down the line, half of Americans live in states where marijuana is legal and another 105 million have access to medical marijuana.
+This means that 80 percent of U.S. residents now live in a state with some sort of legal weed.

 In 2013, it was Colorado and Washington which were gearing up to legalize marijuana after successful ballot initiatives as part of the November 2012 elections.
 But the federal government's policy statement was also relevant for another 18 states and the District of Columbia, which at the time had already legalized medical marijuana.